truemrwalker/wblwrld3/app/data/WebbleDevPack/README.md

 ```
 <a name="languages"></a>
 ###_languages_ ![Property][prop]
-A small subset of avilable languages, where some are present inside Webble World, which contains language code, language name in english and in the language itself and the phrase "Change Language" in each language.
+A small subset of available languages, where some are present inside Webble World, which contains language code, language name in english and in the language itself and the phrase "Change Language" in each language.
 This is mainly used internally, but it is there to use also for Webble developers if ever needed.
 The language codes are the international recognized codes.
 Following languages are included: English, Swedish, Japanese, German, Finnish, French, Russian, Hebrew, Greek and Spanish.

 ####wwConsts.languages